Ryanhustler420/RH-Android-Version-UI/README.md

 27. Finished Dashboard Fragment Mock
 28. Spliting document into chunks for better result, like shopFirstHalf, shopSecondHalf ...
 29. Got offer Idea to implement. spliting product into two chunk.
+30. WOrking in caching stock objects to local DB using Tiny DB. for fast performance.